Skip to main content

 The Failure Modes Are Different

-If you want a useful reliability engineering ai mindset, start by accepting that AI systems break differently.
+If you want a useful reliability engineering AI mindset, start by accepting that AI systems break differently.
+When things do go wrong, you need AI-specific Incident Response Runbooks that account for these unique failure modes.

 Silent failures